Godspower-Eze/deep-dive-on-lattice-based-cryptography/ntt.md

 ---

-An common way of representing roots of unity is in terms of the primitive root of unity.
+A common way of representing roots of unity is in terms of the primitive root of unity.
 Recall that a primitive root of unity generates all other roots of unity.

 Given a primitive root of unity $w_n$, the roots of unity are $\{w_n^{0}, w_n^{1}, ... , w_n^{n - 1}\}$ where $n$ is an arbitrary positive number.